top of page

 And yes, AI helps with that.

-AI-driven language optimization works best when integrated with a recruitment and applicant tracking workflow that connects sourcing to onboarding.
+AI-driven language optimization works best when integrated with a recruitment and applicant tracking workflow that connects sourcing to onboarding, especially when teams understand how to use ChatGPT and AI in staffing beyond just job description optimization.

 But then what happens?